Deep probabilistic model synthesis enables unified modeling of whole-brain neural activity across individual subjects: Results

 We first applied DPMS to fit decoding models that predict behavior (motor activity driving swimming) from neural activity evoked by visual phototaxis stimuli (\Fig{reg_results}c).
 We imagine a scenario in which we are able to record a large amount of data from a \emph{base} set of fish but only limited data from a \emph{target} fish.
 For each target fish, we synthesized models, learned in conjunction with data from the base fish (\Fig{reg_results}d), and compared the performance of these models synthesized from data of the target fish alone.

-Models for target fish synthesized with the base fish outperformed models fit to data from the target fish alone across three metrics.
-First, we approximated the normalized ELBO using the testing data for each target fish (\Fig{reg_results}e), which provides a lower bound on the log-likelihood of the testing data under each model.
-Second, we quantified the predictive performance of each model as the average R-squared between the two recorded swim signals and the swim signals predicted by the posterior means (\Fig{reg_results}f).
-Finally, we measured the correlation between the predicted and true swim signals to ensure that improved model performance is not simply due to an offset (\Fig{reg_results}g).
-All three metrics improved consistently for each target fish through the application of DPMS.
+Models for target fish synthesized with the base fish outperformed models fit to data from the target fish alone.
+We used the testing data for each target fish to quantify the predictive performance of each model with the normalized ELBO and the $R^2$ between the recorded swim signals and the swim signals predicted by the posterior means (\Fig{reg_results}e, top and middle).
+We further quantified the difference in prediction performance, $\Delta R^2$, between the synthesized model compared to the individual model (\Fig{reg_results}e, bottom).
+This difference indicated consistent improvement for each target fish through the application of DPMS.

-Comparing CPD means and approximate posteriors learned for one target fish illustrates the results of synthesis (\Fig{reg_results}h).
+Comparing CPD means and approximate posteriors learned for one target fish illustrates the results of synthesis (\Fig{reg_results}f).
 Weights in the posterior part of the brain indicate lateralized signals, perhaps important for predicting turning behavior \cite{chen2018}.
 While there are slight differences between the CPD and posterior, they correspond to a very large degree, indicating that model synthesis found a solution for the particular target fish that was in accord with the generic structure learned across fish.